 QtWebEngine is a very large and complicated Qt module as it contains the Chrome browser engine.
 It takes a lot of space, memory and time to build and therefore it is high recommended to be built separately from rest of Qt.
 It can be built natively on the Raspberry Pi but you need one of the more powerful models with plenty of memory.
 With the 4GB or 8GB Raspberry Pi 4 models it is fully possible to build, but you might still need to enable swap and also limit the amount of parallel builds the ninja build tool (that qtwebengine uses internally for building) is allowed to use.

-Start by first building the base Qt 5 framework you need (You can follow the guide for Qt 5.12 or Qt 5.15) and make sure it works ok.
-Then you can build the qtwebengine module.
-The examples below will be using Qt version 5.15.2 so if you are using any other version, just adjust the paths to correspond to the version of Qt that you are using.
+Start by first building the base Qt 5 framework you need (You can follow the guide for Qt 5.12 or Qt 5.15) and make sure it works ok first, then you can build the qtwebengine module.
+The examples below will be using Qt version 5.15.7 (See release notes here) so if you are using any other version, just adjust the paths to correspond to the version of Qt that you are using.

 Download the sources for QtWebEngine

 You have two choices here, either download the the release archives or use qtwebengine from git.

 The archives are easier and take less space but unfortunately getting old.
 Git repositories takes up more space and needs a bit more work.